beheshty/quiz-engine-microservices/README.md

 4.  **Access the API Gateway**:
     Once all services are up and running, the API Gateway will be accessible at a defined port (e.g., `http://localhost:8000` or as configured in `docker-compose.yml`).
 You can then interact with the microservices through this gateway.

+ ## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a pull request or open an issue for any bugs or feature requests.